mdneuzerling/lambdr/README.md

   passed to the handler function
 * `seralise_result` converts the result into the form that will be sent back to Lambda
+* `extract_context` extracts metadata about the event as a list.
+If the handler function accepts a named `context` argument then it will receive the context as a value to that argument.
 * `handle_event_error` deals with errors that occur during event handling.
 Some invocation types require errors to be formatted or handled in a very specific way.